banner type: None

 While each bed bank operates a bit differently, they all share a similar model.
 Bed banks seek partnerships with travel suppliers in the destinations they serve to provide accommodations, flights, car rental, airport transfers, tickets, and other ancillary services.
 If a supplier meets the bed bank’s needs (and vice versa), it signs a direct contract giving the bed bank permission to promote and sell its products to other travel businesses.
 In return, the property agrees to extend a net rate or discount off advertised rates.
 Lodging operators may also be asked to commit blocks of guest rooms over certain dates or to provide additional services such as meals and activities.

-The bed bank marks up the hotel’s rates and promotes the property through its network of resellers, along with a portfolio of other properties and travel services.
+The bed bank marks up the hotel’s rates and promotes the property through its network of resellers and travel providers, along with a portfolio of other properties and travel services.
 In turn, the reseller adds a markup or commission of its own when it sells rooms and packages to travelers.
 This places multiple intermediaries between the hotel and the traveler, each of which takes a cut of the room rate.

 In the past, wholesalers printed large, detailed brochures to showcase their offerings.
 Today, most merchandising has shifted online.
 Most bed banks operate an online platform or marketplace that features listings of partner hotels and other products along with descriptions, services, amenities, imagery, and availability.